← All Resources

 Do I have to use a real estate agent to sell my house in Vacaville?

 No — California allows for-sale-by-owner (FSBO) listings, but most Vacaville sellers use a licensed agent because the MLS is the dominant marketplace and California disclosure law is unforgiving.
-LOQOL solves this by providing a licensed California agent (DRE #02261474) for a flat fee — full MLS exposure without the percentage-based commission.
+Loqol solves this by providing a licensed California agent (DRE #02261474) and full-service support, ensuring complete disclosure compliance and professional representation.

-What's the difference between LOQOL Charlie AI and Coldwell Banker Solano Pacific or Realty ONE Group Fox?
+What's the difference between Loqol and traditional brokerages like Coldwell Banker Solano Pacific or Realty ONE Group Fox?

 Why are Vacaville homes taking longer to sell in 2026?